ak1482/Git_HW/README.txt

 Hi Ahilya.
 My name is Marley, and I am a first year master's student.
 My research interest is phytoplankto ecology.
 Microbiology is cool.

+Hey Marley, this exercise went smoother than I thought, which is epic!